mifrahm/Astronomical-Image-Mosaic/README.md

 # Astronomical Image Mosaic
 This project is the preprocessing and post processing of astronomical data that will be used in a convolutional auto encoder.
 More about the auto encoder can be read in this paper: [Radio Galaxy Zoo: Unsupervised Clustering of Convolutionally Auto-encoded Radio-astronomical Images](https://iopscience.iop.org/article/10.1088/1538-3873/ab213d)

 ## Features
 This project contains the following functionalities
 * Open a FITS file
 * Print details of image array
-* Extract square samples from image
+* Extract square samples from image with custom extraction step length
 * Reconstruct sliced samples to original image
 * Reconstruct sliced samples with standard deviation
 * Merge original image and standard deviation squares